High Reliability, Safety, & Operational Learning

 Full Day (6-8 hours) Just getting started?
 Let’s talk about tailoring a full-day fundamentals training for your group.
-We’ll discuss the vocabulary, tactical thought, imagination and courage needed for implementing the New View for the workers, supervisors and managers of your organization.
+We’ll discuss the vocabulary, tactical thought, imagination and courage needed for implementing the H.O.P. for the workers, supervisors and managers of your organization.
 A fast paced day of discussion and case-based learning covering a variety of topics such as:

 Understanding our emotional reactions to failure and mishap.

 “How can we protect assets and people without going broke or crazy”

 Creating space for “Learning and Improving” rather than “Blaming and Punishing”

 “Best Laid Plans”

 Making Pre-work planning and Post-work learning an indispensable part of operations.